Apollosol13/stogie/PRIVACY_POLICY.md

 ## 7. Children's Privacy

-Stogie is intended for adults aged 18 and older.
+Stogie is intended for adults aged 21 and older (or the legal age for tobacco use in your jurisdiction, whichever is greater).
 We do not knowingly collect information from minors.
-If a child provides personal data, we will delete it promptly.
+If we discover that a person under the required age has provided personal data, we will delete it promptly.

 ## 8. Changes to This Policy